We Love Doodles

 DISCLAIMER: There is no substitute for veterinary care.
 If you are concerned about your dog’s health, please seek immediate evaluation by a veterinarian.

-If your dog’s diarrhea is due to stress from recent surgery, the diarrhea is usually mild, short, and self-limiting.
+If your dog has diarrhea after surgery, the diarrhea is usually mild, short, and self-limiting.
 Stress-induced diarrhea may benefit from symptomatic treatment such as a bland, low-fat, easily digestible diet.
 However, there are many other causes of diarrhea that may be more sinister and warrant further evaluation by a veterinarian.

 Keep reading to learn more about the types of diarrhea, common causes of diarrhea in dogs, and symptomatic treatment for cases of mild, self-limiting diarrhea.